backstage/backstage/packages/backend-common/api-report.md

 /// <reference types="node" />
 /// <reference types="webpack-env" />

+import { AbortController as AbortController_2 } from 'node-abort-controller';
 import { AbortSignal as AbortSignal_2 } from 'node-abort-controller';
 import { AwsS3Integration } from '@backstage/integration';
 import { AzureIntegration } from '@backstage/integration';